13 Landscape Photography Gear Essentials – Best Picks By A Professional

 PhotoPills allowed me to accurately predict the path of this rising blood moon.

-Before visiting any new location for landscape photography I load up this app and figure out when and where the sun will rise and set.
-There’s nothing worse than wasting time figuring these things out on the fly, and then realising at the end of the day, that the location you have just arrived at would have looked much better if you had been there in the morning.
+Before visiting any new location for landscape photography, I load up this app and figure out when and where the sun will rise and set.
+There’s nothing worse than wasting time figuring these things out on the fly and then realizing at the end of the day that the location you have just arrived at would have looked much better if you had been there in the morning.

-For nightscapes, the augmented reality features will even show you the path of the milky way through the night while you hold your phone up and point it at the scene.
-This allows precise positioning while you wait for it to rise, and means you won’t get caught and have to run around in the dark trying to reposition yourself at the last minute.
-I have made several images in the last few years that simply wouldn’t have been possible without an app like this.
+For nightscapes, the augmented reality features will even show you the path of the Milky Way through the night while you hold your phone up and point it at the scene.
+This allows precise positioning while you wait for it to rise, and it means you won’t get caught and have to run around in the dark trying to reposition yourself at the last minute.
+I have made several images in the last few years that wouldn’t have been possible without an app like this.
+PhotoPills is $14.99 from the iOS store or Android store, and The Photographer’s Ephemeris is $9.99 on the iOS store.

 Using Photopills, I knew when and where to be to get the Milky Way perfectly in the gap between these mountains.